 Day use, no overnight (with lunch) $20

-We are usually unable to accept check-ins on Sunday or Monday.
+We are usually able to accept check-ins Wednesday through Sunday.

 There is an additional charge if the retreat is led by one of the nuns or another representative of the Abbey.

 Our retreat facilities are simple.
 We provide single rooms, furnished with a writing desk and closet.
 All bath/shower facilities are shared and can be accessed only through public hallways, so please bring a bathrobe or housecoat.
 There are several small sitting rooms, a common dining area, and an outdoor deck.
 Bed and bath linens and soap are provided.